 Filter Transformation in Informatica Example

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Filter Transformation) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition
+In this Informatica Filter Transformation example, we are using the already created SQL table (Filter Transformation) as our target definition.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

 TIP: Please refer Mapping article to understand the steps involved in creating Mapping.

 Creating a Filter Transformation in Informatica

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Filter Transformation from the drop-down list and specify the unique name (fil_SalesAmount) for this transformation and click on Create button
+Please select the Filter Transformation from the drop-down list and specify the unique name (fil_SalesAmount) for it and click on Create button

 - Select Transformation: By default, it will select the transformation you clicked on.